Do I need Bicycle Insurance?

 What if you hit someone else—even if it is ‘their fault’?

-in 2018, a cyclist was charged with dangerous riding and ordered to pay compensation to a pedestrian who was on her phone.
-The cyclist was in the right, passing a green light.
-Yet, he was ordered to pay over £100,000.
+In a landmark 2019 civil case, a cyclist was sued for damages and ordered to pay compensation to a pedestrian who stepped into the road while looking at her phone.
+The cyclist was in the right, passing through a green light.
+Yet, after legal fees, he was ordered to pay over £100,000.
 He was uninsured and faced bankruptcy.
-The judge acknowledged the pedestrian was equally at fault.
+The judge acknowledged the pedestrian was equally at fault, but because the cyclist had no legal cover and hadn't filed a formal counter-claim, he was left footing the massive bill.

 Apart from the financial cost, is there not also an ethical case to consider?
 Even if the third party is at fault—say someone with sight or hearing impairment, a child or a frail older person not looking—do you really want to incur the emotional costs exacerbated by the financial?
 If you are at fault, and they claim compensation for injury, what if you can’t pay?

-As a road user, you will be in close proximity to other road users.
+As a road user, you will be in close proximity to other road users and pedestrians.
 Therefore, you have a ‘duty of care’ to them just as they have to you.
-Your ‘duty of care’ will be enhanced by insurance.
+Your ‘duty of care’ will be deeply enhanced by holding active liability insurance.

 Repair Cost

-If you are a club cyclist and your bicycle is an expensive carbon framed model, you will know the cost of repair or exchange is very high indeed.
-A frame can easily cosy £1,000 plus to replace.
+If you are a club cyclist and your bicycle is an expensive carbon-framed model, you will know the cost of repair or exchange is very high indeed.
+A modern carbon frame can easily cost £1,500 plus to replace if cracked in a collision.

-Repairing your old city commuter can cost you £15-£25 per hour unless you have the skills and tools yourself.
+Even repairing your old city commuter can cost you £45 to £75 per hour in mechanic labour rates at a standard UK bike shop today, unless you have the skills and specialist tools to fix it yourself.

 Things to Consider